-- o A signed consent of the nominee to serve as a director, if elected; - The name, age, business address, residence address and principal occupation or employment of the nominee; - o The number of shares of Minerals Technologies common stock beneficially owned by the nominee; and - o Any additional information that would be required under the rules of the Securities and Exchange Commission in a proxy statement soliciting proxies for the election of that nominee as a director.
+A signed consent of the nominee to serve as a director, if elected;

+The name, age, business address, residence address and principal occupation or employment of the nominee;

+The number of shares of Minerals Technologies common stock beneficially owned by the nominee; and

+Any additional information that would be required under the rules of the Securities and Exchange Commission in a proxy statement soliciting proxies for the election of that nominee as a director.

-Under the rules of the Securities and Exchange Commission, if a stockholder proposal intended to be presented at the 2001 Annual Meeting is to be included in the proxy statement and form of proxy relating to that meeting, we must receive the proposal at our principal executive office no later than December 5, 2000.
+Under the rules of the Securities and Exchange Commission, if a stockholder proposal intended to be presented at the 2003 Annual Meeting is to be included in the proxy statement and form of proxy relating to that meeting, we must receive the proposal at our principal executive office no later than November 29, 2002.

-By order of the Board of Directors
+By order of the Board of Directors,

-/s/ S. Garrett Gray S. Garrett Gray Secretary
+- S. Garrett Gray - S. Garrett Gray Secretary